LRiceCooker/LRiceCooker/README.md

-# Welcome to LRiceCooker's Profile 🍳

-## Who am I?
-I'm LRiceCooker, passionate about Rust and React-Native, aiming to dive into the world of product creation without juggling too many projects simultaneously.

 ## My Current Interests
 - 🦀 Working with Rust for optimal performance.
 - ⚛️ Exploring the wonders of React-Native for mobile experiences.